Sydney vs Melbourne: A Necessarily Incomplete Assessment

 The honest answer for visitors is both.
 The cities are an hour apart by flight, and seeing only one means missing half of what urban Australia offers.
 Sydney deserves the first visit for the visual impact; Melbourne rewards the return trip for the depth.
 The rivalry itself is part of the experience — locals will lobby for their city with conviction that reveals genuine affection.
 Agreeing with whoever is speaking is diplomatically wise; expressing a preference risks extended debate.

 Secondary cities deserve mention.
-Brisbane has improved dramatically and serves as gateway to the Gold Coast and Sunshine Coast.
-Adelaide provides the country’s best food-to-population ratio and easy access to the Barossa, Clare Valley, and Fleurieu Peninsula wine regions.
-Perth is further from everything but has beaches, sunshine, and Margaret River nearby.
+Brisbane has improved dramatically and serves as gateway to the Gold Coast and Sunshine Coast; the build-up to the 2032 Olympics is reshaping its riverfront and transport infrastructure, and the city now offers flat 50-cent fares on its public transport network — easily Australia’s most tourist-friendly.
+Adelaide provides the country’s best food-to-population ratio and easy access to the Barossa, Clare Valley, and Fleurieu Peninsula wine regions; its small scale means everything is walkable and the dining scene punches far above its size.
+Perth is further from everything but has beaches, sunshine, and Margaret River nearby, plus the Indian Ocean sunsets that the east coast cannot offer.
 And Hobart — tiny, arty, food-obsessed — punches above its weight in ways that surprise visitors who had not planned to linger.
+MONA (the Museum of Old and New Art), David Walsh’s privately funded gallery in a former winery on the Derwent River, has single-handedly transformed Tasmania from forgotten state to cultural destination, and the Salamanca Market, Mount Wellington drives, and the dining at Franklin and Templo justify the flights.
 The rivalry is Sydney versus Melbourne, but the full picture requires looking beyond the main act.